Friday, July 31, 2009

 Thursday, July 16, 2009

-y is another part of the puzzle we call performance here.
+Recovery is another part of the puzzle we call performance here.
 Recovery is a multifaceted concept which encompasses quite a few things.
 Sleep we've talked about, nutrition has been covered.
 What else can you be doing to enhance recovery?

 Fish Oil- I like the Costco brand, but you want to find anything high in Omega-3's and low in Omega-6 and 9.
 It helps lower inflammation from exercise and is very good for your heart.
 Chace knows much more about this than me and he's the one to talk to.